 (b) Incorporation by reference.
-(1) Material listed in paragraphs (c) and (d) of this section with an EPA approval date prior to December 31, 2014, was approved for incorporation by reference by the Director of the Federal Register in accordance with 5 U.S.C.
+(1) Material listed in paragraphs (c), (d) and (e) of this section with an EPA approval date prior to November 5, 2003, was approved for incorporation by reference by the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
 Material is incorporated as it exists on the date of the approval, and notice of any change in the material will be published in the Federal Register.
-Entries in paragraphs (c) and (d) of this section with EPA approval dates after December 31, 2014, will be incorporated by reference in the next update to the SIP compilation.
+Entries in paragraphs (c), (d) and (e) of this section with EPA approval dates after November 5, 2003, will be incorporated by reference in the next update to the SIP compilation.

-(2) EPA Region 7 certifies that the rules/regulations provided by EPA in the SIP compilation at the addresses in paragraph (b)(3) of this section are an exact duplicate of the officially promulgated state rules/regulations which have been approved as part of the SIP as of December 31, 2014.
+(2) EPA Region VII certifies that the rules/regulations provided by EPA in the SIP compilation at the addresses in paragraph (b)(3) are an exact duplicate of the officially promulgated state rules/regulations which have been approved as part of the SIP as of November 5, 2003.

 (c) EPA-approved regulations.

 |Department of Environmental Quality|

 |Title 129—Nebraska Air Quality Regulations|

 |129-4||Ambient Air Quality Standards||04/01/02 07/10/02||07/08/03, 68 FR 40530|

 |129-5||Operating Permit||11/20/02||09/05/03, 68 FR 52694||Section 001.02 is not SIP approved.|